Saddam Hussein: Laughing in the face of tyranny

 Upon seeing the world première of Anthony Horowitz’s new play Dinner with Saddam, one can’t help but feel rather awkward and uncomfortable at a production that tries to transforms Iraq’s modern history, with all its conflicts and suffering, into a farcical comedy targeted at an affluent London audience.
 While it does succeed at generating constant laughter from the spectators, the question forces itself of whether the Iraqi people are quite ready to laugh or find their years of suffering a source of amusement for others, especially as for most ordinary Iraqis the wounds have not yet healed.

-The production, directed by Lindsay Posner, is set in the family's house in Baghdad on March 21, 2003 – a day that will end in “shock and awe”, the start of the American invasion and occupation of Iraq.
+The production, directed by Lindsay Posner, is set in the Sunni family’s house in Baghdad on March 21, 2003 – a day that will end in “shock and awe”, the start of the American invasion and occupation of Iraq.
 The father Ahmed, played by Sanjeev Bhaskar of Goodness, Gracious Me and The Kumars at No. 42, is just an ordinary, if rather naive, Iraqi.
-He is a construction supervisor who refuses to believe that there'll be an American bombardment, just he had not believed that the with or the invasion of Kuwait would occu, as the audience are informed by his wife Samira played by Shobu Kapoor.
-Samira represents the voice of the street, the panic of yet another war on an already battered nation and the sense of reality in to Ahmed's survivors' instinct to keep his head down, avoid politics and parrot propaganda in order to protect himself and his family.
+He is a construction supervisor who refuses to believe that there’ll be an American bombardment, just he had not believed that the war with Iran or the invasion of Kuwait would occu, as the audience are informed by his wife Samira played by Shobu Kapoor.
+Samira represents the voice of the street, the panic of yet another war on an already battered nation and the sense of reality in opposition to Ahmed’s survivors’ instinct to keep his head down, avoid politics and parrot propaganda in order to protect himself and his family.

 The household is already highly strung.
-Samira is panickly stockpiling supplies, Ahmed is pursuing a rat and unsuccesfully attempting to fix a sewage problem, while their daughter, Rana is refusing to marry her cousin because she is in love with an actor who happens to be and from a different tribe.
+Samira is panickly stockpiling supplies, Ahmed is pursuing a rat and unsuccesfully attempting to fix a sewage problem, while their daughter, Rana is refusing to marry her cousin because she is in love with an actor who happens to be Shia and from a different tribe.
 Rana, played by Rebecca Grant, is also a member of an underground revolutionary group with opposing political views to that of her parents.
 These tensions are intensified as the family is informed that President Saddam Hussein, played by Steven Berkoff, is arriving shortly for dinner.

-As Ahmed unintentionally poisons the head of the president's , it is left to Samira and Rana to welcome and entertain Saddam Hussein.
-This is something that was common in Iraqi society at the time, where were often left to deal with many aspects o life while their men were out on the battlefield.
+As Ahmed unintentionally poisons the head of the president’s security apparatus, it is left to Samira and Rana to welcome and entertain Saddam Hussein.
+This is something that was common in Iraqi society at the time, where women were often left to deal with many aspects o life while their men were out on the battlefield.
 Iraqi women were and are renowned for their strength and resilience.
 This made the plotline involving the forced/arranged marriage of Rana and her mother before her somewhat difficult to swallow.
 Though this may be common in the more conservative and provincial south and north of the country, it is relatively rare in cosmopolitan Baghdad.
 Similarly, the sectarian tone that is present in the play seemed to be a rather weak attempt by the writer to fit all of the issues that have been affecting Iraq for decades into a single production.
 The Shia-Sunni tension was never a real issue before the US invasion, and where it did exist would have been outside Baghdad, as the capital city was a place where intermarriage was common.
-Rana's parents' disapproval of her lover would have been more convincing if the only objection was to his being an actor, as Iraqi society tends to look down on the acting profession.
+Rana’s parents’ disapproval of her lover would have been more convincing if the only objection was to his being an actor, as Iraqi society tends to look down on the acting profession.

 Berkoff’s portrayal of Hussein was quite impressive.
 He managed to bring to the stage the complex nature of a man who fascinated and divided the world, even after his death.
 Saddam Hussein’s oblivion to the effect of UN sanction on his nation, his failure to recognise his brutality and tyranny, and his belief that all his actions were justified for the sake of “his people” are very close to the traits associated with the former Iraqi despot, whether gleaned from interviews he gave or well-researched books into his personality.